 Despite that, it is an excellent screen, for the price that the camera costs, we believe that it would have been pleasant to possess that possibility.

 Moreover, its in-body stabilization for hand-held video, ready-to-share JPEGs, Bluetooth-supported Wi-Fi, and USB charging makes it ideal for travel photographers.

-It is also perfect for those users who are keen on having a durable camera as this camera is rather well-built with weather-sealing and rough and tough construction.
+It is also perfect for those keen on having a durable camera as this camera is rather well-built with weather-sealing and rough and tough construction.